sbrowne15/my_message_generator/README.md

 # my_message_generator
 Codecademy Project - Mixed Messages

 I created a simple comparator generator using random number generation to pick an item from an array.
-The function takes input from three seperate arrays to generate random comparator statements.
+The function takes input from three separate arrays to generate random comparator statements.
+Random selections include situation, verb, and noun.

 Example = "That is louder than a running hippo!!!"